 The most likely route would be an IPO, a situation where a certain amount of shares are offered to the public for the first time at a set price.
 Companies that go public can use then use the capital of their new investors to create growth, and they also enhance their reputation because they are abiding by a set of strict regulations prescribed for public companies.

 On the day of the IPO, you would be able to get your very own piece of the Stripe pie alongside anyone else who wants to buy shares.
 By getting in early, you can sometimes find a good opportunity to make your entry before a company uses this new capital to accelerate growth, driving its share price up.

 When is the IPO?

-Nobody knows yet, though it is likely to be this year.
+Nobody knows yet, though it is likely to be in 2022.
 To find out as soon as the date is announced, we recommend that you bookmark this page and check back periodically.
 In addition, you can read our stocks and shares news regularly to find out about this story as it unfolds.